-Six tips to optimise your Store for mobile
+Six tips to optimize your Store for mobile

 Consumers are spending more and more time on their mobile devices, fuelling growth in mobile retail.
 Mobile has changed the way people shop – in 2021, 69% of all Store visits were made from a mobile device.1

-With such a large number of shoppers using mobile devices to access your Store, it makes sense to prioritise a mobile-friendly design.
+With such a large number of shoppers using mobile devices to access your Store, it makes sense to prioritize a mobile-friendly design.

 Take advantage of the Store Builder mobile-first update

 You can now easily create a mobile or desktop view of your Store, and a version of your Store will automatically get created for the other device.
 When building your Store, you can switch between device views to see the progress of your design in real time and add assets that are optimized for each device.

 Why is the Store Builder mobile-first update important?

 Up until now, you could only create your Store in a desktop view in Store Builder and view the mobile version in preview, making it challenging to optimize Store pages for mobile.
 This change now allows you to create a mobile-optimized Store experience for shoppers as you build or update your Store.

 It's important to consider that the option to upload a separate mobile image is only available for image tiles and the header image.
 This option is not available for other widgets using images with text or shoppable images.